What is data governance?

 - Oversight and metrics: parameters for measuring strategy execution and success.

 Data governance processes

-Data governance must be embedded within the organization’s data creation, management, and protection processes.
+Data governance must be embedded within the organisation’s data creation, management, and protection processes.
 The following are some of the procedural elements and guidelines:

 - Procedures and Documentation: More than just a requirement to keep auditors satisfied – documentation must clearly outline all processes.
 And procedures should also be reinforced through training and with motivational incentives.